MoonlightCapital/discord-py-template/README.md

 #### wb ff team ([team_number]) ([week])

 Prints the user's team for the current week.
 Providing a team_number parameter can show a different team in the league.
 Providing a week will show that team's lineup during a certain week.

+#### wb ff gameday

+Creates a gameday thread with matchup information for all registered users' matchups, as well as an NFL scoreboard for the week.
+If the command is called on a day with active games (or games yet to start), it will update every 60 seconds until all games are 'Final'.